top of page

 Do you accept insurance?

-I am an in-network provider with Lyra Health and Stanford Cardinal Care.
+I am an in-network provider with Lyra Health, Stanford Cardinal Care, and BCBS Michigan.

 I am considered an Out-of-Network provider for all other insurance plans.
 Depending on your insurance provider, it may be possible for you to seek reimbursement for out-of-network coverage.
 Please contact your insurance provider to discuss this.